-The actuarial function is led by the Head of Actuarial Function ("HoAF") and is supported by an actuarial team.
+The actuarial function is led by the Head of Actuarial Function ("HoAF") which is performed on an outsourced basis and is supported by an actuarial team.

 The HoAF is responsible for the effective delivery of the actuarial function and reports to the Finance Director with additional reporting lines directly to the CEO and Board of Directors to ensure independence.
 The HoAF role includes provision of regulatory related material (required actuarial reports and supporting analysis) and other day-to-day tasks around pricing and general reserve management.